RTEMS/rtems-docs/develenv/directory.rst

     must be built tailored for a particular CPU model or BSP.
 The contents of this directory will be discussed in the `c/ Directory`_ section.

-``${RTEMS_ROOT}/contrib/``
-    This directory contains contributed support software.
-Currently this directory contains the RPM specifications for cross-compilers hosted on GNU/Linux that target various operating systems including MinGW, Cygwin, FreeBSD, and Solaris.
-The cross-compilers produced using these specifications are then used in a Canadian cross build procedure to produce the various RTEMS toolsets on a GNU/Linux host.
-This directory also contains RPM specifications for the prebuilt cross-compilation toolsets provided by the RTEMS project.
-There are separate subdirectories for each of the components in the RTEMS Cross Compilation Environment unde the ``contrib/crossrpms/`` directory.
-This directory is configured, built, and installed separately from the RTEMS executive and tests.
-This directory will not be discussed further in this document.

 ``${RTEMS_ROOT}/cpukit/``
     This directory is the root for all of the "multilib'able" portions of RTEMS.
 This is a GNU way of saying the contents of this directory can be